 To reduce your risk of cervical cancer:

 Screening tests can help detect cervical cancer and precancerous cells that may one day develop into cervical cancer.
 Most medical organizations suggest beginning screening for cervical cancer and precancerous changes at age 21.
 The tests are usually repeated every few years.

 Screening tests include:

-In a Pap test, your doctor uses a vaginal speculum to hold your vaginal walls apart and to see the cervix.
-Next, a sample of cells from your cervix is collected using a small cone-shaped brush and a tiny plastic spatula (1 and 2).
-Your doctor then rinses the brush and spatula in a liquid-filled vial (3) and sends the vial to a laboratory for testing.
+In a Pap test, a vaginal speculum holds the vaginal walls apart to show the cervix.
+Next, a sample of cells from the cervix is collected using a small cone-shaped brush and a tiny plastic spatula (1 and 2).
+The brush and spatula are rinsed in a liquid-filled vial (3) and the vial goes to a laboratory for testing.

-Treatment for cervical cancer depends on several factors, such as the stage of the cancer, other health problems you may have and your preferences.
+Treatment for cervical cancer depends on several factors, such as the stage of the cancer, other health conditions you may have and your preferences.
 Surgery, radiation, chemotherapy or a combination of the three may be used.

 Options might include: